sravanthi1101/Speech-Emotion-Recognition/README.md

 # Speech-Emotion-Recognition

-## Speech based Emotion Recogntion built using two Deep Neural Networks- RNN and MLP, while exploring various properties of Librosa library.
+## Speech based Emotion Recogntion model to detect the emotion of the user through their speech input built using two Deep Neural Networks- RNN and MLP, while exploring various properties of Librosa library and implementing user voice recording using Wavio and SoundDevice.

 ### Dataset
 Toronto emotional speech set (TESS) from Kaggle